Alzarath/Booru-Cogs/README.md

 Filter lists can be used to automatically apply tags to any given search.
 These tags do count toward any sort of tag limit restrictions a booru may contain.
 Every booru contains a set of tags by default that attempt to prevent users from fetching explicit images.
 These can, however, be removed.
 `[p][booru]filter list`

+#### Add

 Adding a tag to the filter list is simply a matter of running a command and supplying the desired tag.

-#### Add

 `[p][booru]filter add [tag]`

-Similarly, deleting a filter is done similarly.
-Running the delete command without a supplied tag will instead reset the server's filter list to the default.
+This command may only be run by someone with the **Manager Server** permission

 #### Delete

+Deleting a filter is done similarly.
+Running the delete command without a supplied tag will instead reset the entire server's filter list to the default.
 `[p][booru]filter del [tag]`

+This command may only be run by someone with the **Manager Server** permission

 ### Set

 The 'set' command is used to apply different settings to a filter.
 These are often global settings that affect every server and should only be done in a direct message with the bot.
-What's a "global setting"?
-A setting that can be set and is used by every single server which uses the bot.

 #### Username

 Sets the username that's used to access the website.
 This can be useful if a website has premium features for members that need to be logged in to access (e.g. reduced tag limitations).
-This is a global setting and is only useable by a few cogs.
+This is a global setting.
 `[p][booru]set username [Username]`

+Limited to:
+* Gel

+This command may only be run by the **Bot Owner** and should be done in a private message with the bot.

 #### API Key

 The following is used in conjunction with the Username to give premium members access to their benefits.
 This is a global setting that is only useable by a few cogs.
 `[p][booru]set apikey [API key]`

+Limited to:
+* Gel

+This command may only be run by the **Bot Owner** and should be done in a private message with the bot.

 **Warning.** There is a security risk you should be aware of: